 It is not required by any applicable law, as modified by the practice of any relevant governmental revenue authority, of any Relevant Jurisdiction to make any deduction or withholding for or on account of any Tax from any payment (other than interest under Section 2(e), 6(d)(ii), or 6(e)) to be made by it to the other party under this Agreement.
 In making this representation, it may rely on (i) the accuracy of any representations made by the other party pursuant to Section 3(f), (ii) the satisfaction of the agreement contained in Section 4(a)(i) or 4(a)(iii) and the accuracy and effectiveness of any document provided by the other party pursuant to Section 4(a)(i) or 4(a)(iii), and (iii) the satisfaction of the agreement of the other party contained in Section 4(d), provided that it shall not be a breach of this representation where reliance is placed on Clause (ii) and the other party does not deliver a form or document under Section 4(a)(iii) by reason of material prejudice to its legal or commercial position.

 (b) Payee Representations.
-For the purpose of Section 3(f), Party A makes no representations, and Party B makes the following representations:
+For the purpose of Section 3(f), Party A makes no representations, and Party B makes the following representations: Still waiting for a response from my tax department

 (i) The following representation applies to Party B with respect to Transactions that Party B has not identified pursuant to clause (b)(ii)(1) of Part 2 hereof: